-R The second second
+R 1

-Minimum initial investment
+Minimum initial inv Minimum initial investment

 Currency EUR EUR

 Amount None 50,000

 One-off charges taken before or after you invest (maximum %)

 Subscription 3.00 3.00

 Charges taken from the sub-fund over a year (maximum %)

 Management 2.00 0.60

-Management Operation 2.00 0.50 0.60 0.50
+Operation 0.50 0.50

-Operation 0.50
+Performance fee (maximum; charged as a % of outperformance)

+Performance None None

-The maximum management charge applied by the targeted UCITS/UCIs is 1.90%
+The maximum management charge applied by the targeted UCITS/UCIs is 1.80%.

-See "Notes on Sub-Fund Costs" immediately following the last subfund description for a fuller explanation of these fees, including the performance fee.
-For a current and complete listing of available share classes, go to la-francaise.com.
+See "Notes on Sub-Fund Costs" immediately following the last sub- fund description for a fuller explanation of these fees, including the performance fee.
+For a current and complete listing of available shareclasses, go to la-francaise.com.